Downtown Resource Officer

-Officer Todd Wahl is currently assigned as the DRO during the day shift.
-Officer Shawn Gamradt is currently assigned as the DRO during the evening shift.
-In addition to Officer Wahl and Officer Gamradt, 10 other officers are assigned to the downtown area and divided among various shifts.
+In addition to the Downtown Resource Officers, eight other officers are assigned to the downtown area and divided among various shifts.
 Listed below are some special projects and areas of focus for the DRO and other officers assigned to the downtown area.

 Downtown Community Partnership

 The Downtown Community Partnership (DCP) is an organization established to ensure the future of a healthy downtown neighborhood that will serve as a base for Fargo's continued growth and prosperity.
 The DCP dedicates its work toward a vital and vibrant city center that will not only be an asset to citizens of Fargo, but also to the businesses that serve them.
 The DCP believes that for a downtown to be truly great, it must be maintained and marketed by an effective, imaginative and energetic collaboration of local interests.
 The DROs maintain regular contact with the DCP.

 Through the Case Management Program, the Fargo Police Department helps coordinate and integrate community services for vulnerable adults.
 The program incorporates social services, the criminal justice system and the community in an attempt to improve individuals' quality of life and to create a safer environment downtown.
 The DROs chair the monthly meetings of the Case Management Committee.